fsimonbr/react-simple-chatbot-multiselect/README.md

+Custom component for multi-select in react-simple-chatbot

-How to use multi-select on react-simple-chatbot
+How to use:

 ```javascript